openSUSE:Security disclosure policy

 The SUSE security team regularly audits software that is included into/changed in (open)SUSE distributions and related products.
 For some details of how and when we do this please read this.

 During these audits we sometimes find security problems.
 This includes (but is not limited to):

 - problematic interaction with other components

 We practice coordinated disclosure for these issues.
-This means that we notify internal and external stakeholders via private channels to give them a chance to discuss the issue with us and prepare a fix.
+This means that we notify internal and external stakeholders via private channels to give them a chance to discuss the reported issues with us and prepare a fix.

-To ensure that issues found by us don't remain private for too long we have a policy that mandates making the information about security issues available to the public after a maximum of 90 days.
+To ensure that issues found by us don't remain private for too long we have a policy that mandates making the reported information available to the public after a maximum embargo time of 90 days.
 This includes cases where no fixes are readily available for end users.
 We do this to ensure that no known security issue stays private for too long, giving users the information they need to judge the security posture of the software they're using.